bbc/wraith/README.md

 assuming you have [homebrew](http://brew.sh) installed, otherwise it'll tell you to install them.

+Also install the imagesize gem
+`gem install imagesize`

 On Ubuntu 12.04, you will need to apt-get the following packages:

 * libicu-dev
 * imagemagick
 * rake

-Also install imagesize gem
-`gem install imagesize`

 And then download the PhantomJS binary package from [http://phantomjs.org/](http://phantomjs.org/).